bbelderbos/bbelderbos.github.io/_posts/2016-06-26-analyzing-brexit-data-with-pandas.md

 (see the [same notebook](https://github.com/bbelderbos/brexit-pandas/blob/master/brexit_demographics.ipynb))

+Income data was harder to get from the [standard census data](http://webarchive.nationalarchives.gov.uk/20160105160709/http://www.ons.gov.uk/ons/publications/re-reference-tables.html?edition=tcm%3A77-286262) so I used [this link](https://www.gov.uk/government/statistics/income-and-tax-by-county-and-region-2010-to-2011) to check the relation of median income on voting.
+I found an interesting pattern:

 ![median_income.png]({{ site.baseurl }}/assets/median_income.png)

+(the parsing of the data is documented in the [same notebook](https://github.com/bbelderbos/brexit-pandas/blob/master/brexit_demographics.ipynb))

-Conclusion: we clearly see that regions with a relatively smaller median income are more in favor of leaving the EU, although it is not 100% consistent: Northen Ireland has a lower median income but voted Remain, South East has a higher median income but wants to leave.
+We can clearly see that regions with a relatively smaller median income are more in favor of leaving the EU, although it is not 100% consistent: Northen Ireland has a lower median income but voted Remain, South East has a higher median income but wants to leave.
 Interesting though how general trends become visible by merging different data sets.

+If you liked this article or you want to feedback, please use [this link](https://github.com/bbelderbos/feedback/issues/new).